Setting up SSO with Azure AD

 Next, generate an application secret under Application > Certificates and secrets > Client secrets:

-Click on the New client secret button and enter a key description (simply a label) and set a duration/validity period.
+Select New client secret and enter a key description (simply a label) and set a duration/validity period.
 For security reasons, a key can be valid for a maximum of two years.

 The key will be created and can be obtained after you save the changes.
 It can then be copied to the clipboard and pasted into the Application key field in the Azure AD settings in the Operations Center.